BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/war_beasts.md

 ### IMMOVABLE OBJECT

 A War Beast can never be knocked Prone for any reason, cannot be Hurled or Barged, and never counts as Trapped.
 Additionally, a War Beast will never Back Away if it loses a Combat - its opponents must Back Away instead.
 The only exception is if the War Beast is fighting another War Beast, or a model with a similar special rule (such as Smaug).
 In these instances, the smaller of the two models will Back Away.
 If both are the same size, roll a D6.
 On a 1-3 the Evil player's model will Back Away, on a 4+ the Good player's model will Back Away.
-War Beasts and Combat War Beasts and Damage

 ## WAR BEASTS AND DAMAGE